 Physical Requirements/Working Environment

-Must be able to walk and stand on level and/or inclined surfaces for certain periods throughout the day.
+Ability to walk and stand on level and/or inclined surfaces for extended periods throughout the day.